ISLA-UH/redpandas/docs/columns_name.md

-# RedVox RedPandas DataFrame column names
+# RedVox RedPandas DataFrame Columns

 This section covers the column labels in the RedPandas DataFrame.